dzhang314/my-markdown-docs/notes/websites.md

 - I like programming, and building a static site generator is [something of](https://news.ycombinator.com/item?id=38126210) [a rite of passage](https://news.ycombinator.com/item?id=25227181) [for programming enthusiasts](https://news.ycombinator.com/item?id=27687899).

+All of the tools I've developed for building dkzhang.com are **open-source and freely available on GitHub** in the [dzhang314/my-markdown-docs](https://github.com/dzhang314/my-markdown-docs) repository.
+If you'd like to create a similar website, please feel free to use my files as a starting point --- but be aware that they are highly tailored to my specific preferences, and you will likely want to adapt them to suit your own taste.

 ## Overview

 Every page on my website is generated from a Markdown file in [dzhang314/my-markdown-docs](https://github.com/dzhang314/my-markdown-docs).
-These Markdown files, together with a few [HTML/CSS templates](https://github.com/dzhang314/my-markdown-docs/tree/main/templates) and [a JS build script](https://github.com/dzhang314/my-markdown-docs/blob/main/build.mjs), are the only manually-written files used to create dkzhang.com.
+These Markdown files, together with a few [HTML/CSS templates](https://github.com/dzhang314/my-markdown-docs/tree/main/templates) and [a JS build script](https://github.com/dzhang314/my-markdown-docs/blob/main/build.mjs), are the only manually-written files I use to create dkzhang.com.

 Each page has the same basic structure outlined in [dkzhang-template.html](https://github.com/dzhang314/my-markdown-docs/blob/main/templates/dkzhang-template.html).
 This template has four fields that [build.mjs](https://github.com/dzhang314/my-markdown-docs/blob/main/build.mjs) fills in to generate the final HTML file for each page.